As a hub for high-end tailoring and gentlemen’s clothing, fine dining hasn’t always been Jermyn Street’s strongest suit.

 Meaning, rather appropriately, that your drinks are tailor-made.

 NOTE: 45 Jermyn St. is now open from breakfast till midnight Mon-Sat, and till 6pm on Sundays.
+You can book a table right HERE.

 45 Jermyn St. | 45 Jermyn St. SW1Y 6DN